COVID-19: travel health notice for all travellers

 Natural disasters and climate

-Information about Piton de la Fournaise - Piton de La Fournaise observatory (in French only)
+Piton de la Fournaise - Piton de La Fournaise observatory (in French)

-If you decide to travel to Réunion during this time:
+If you decide to travel to Réunion during the cyclone season:

 - know that you expose yourself to serious safety risks